 What is DIP Financing (Debtor in Possession)?

-Debtor in possession or DIP financing is for businesses that are in financial distress and have filed for Chapter 11 bankruptcy, to protect themselves from creditors.
-It is used to enable the reorganization of a business to access capital to support operations while their bankruptcy is under way.
+Debtor in possession or DIP financing is for businesses that are in financial distress and plan to file or have filed for Chapter 11 bankruptcy, to protect themselves from creditors.
+It is used to enable the reorganization of a business by accessing capital to support operations while their bankruptcy is under way.
 DIP financing is unique in that it usually has priority over existing debt, equity, and other claims for the creditor.

 A typical candidate for DIP financing is able to show lenders that their company has a valid plan with a foreseeable outcome to turn its business around.
 This is not an option for businesses that just want to liquidate their company.
 The phrase ‘Debtor in Possession’ refers to the fact that the current management and board of directors still remain ‘in possession’ of the business after its Chapter 11 bankruptcy filing.